Navajo Sterling Silver and Lapis Earrings by Betty Yellowhorse

 1-11/16" L X 3/4" W -- Pendant

 An elegant pair of earrings, handmade by renowned Navajo artist Betty Yellowhorse.
-Each earring consists of a dangle made of two vivid lapis cabochons -- a larger oval and smaller round stone -- each set in a sterling silver bezel, and a Liberty Mercury dime.
+Each earring consists of a dangle made of two vivid lapis cabochons -- a larger oval and smaller round stone -- each set in a sterling silver bezel, with a dangling Liberty Mercury dime.
 The dimes are dated 1927 and 1943.
 The back bears Yellowhorse's hallmark proving its authenticity.

 Betty Yellowhorse is an accomplished silver smith, working in the rich Navajo tradition.
 She is known for incorporating beautiful old coins into her jewelry.
 Working with silver coins in jewelry is a practice which points to a time before the use of sheet silver and bezel wire, and so coin work taps the deepest roots of tradition in Navajo silver jewelry making.
 Betty Yellowhorse jewelry is imbued with the richness and beauty of this lineage, not only through traditional techniques and designs, but also by incorporating the long history held in such old coins.